Djibril Sidibé (footballer, born 1982)

 Djibril Sidibé (born 23 March 1982) is a Malian former professional footballer who played as a defensive midfielder.

 Career

 On 8 July 2010, Sidibé signed a two-year contract with Maccabi Tel Aviv after completing a successful five-day trial with the team.
 On 27 June 2011, he was placed on the club's transfer list.
 On 31 August 2011, he was officially released from his contract.

 Sidibé has represented Mali at international level earning 47 caps and scoring four goals.

 Personal life

 Sidibé acquired French nationality by naturalization in September 2009.

+Following his retirement from professional football, Sidibé has remained involved in football analysis.
+In September 2026, he spoke to AfricaFoot about the summer transfers of five Malian players, praising Mamadou Sangaré's move to Brentford, backing Aliou Dieng to establish himself at Valencia, and highlighting the potential for Moussa Yeo to develop at Swansea City.